Jason Okundaye

 Jason Osamede Okundaye (born 30 January 1997) is a British writer.
+He is currently Assistant Opinion Editor at The Guardian, having previously served as Assistant Newsletter Editor for The Guardian's "The Long Wave".

 The Evening Standard named him one of London's leading emerging writers.
 He works as a freelance journalist and essayist, covering topics such as politics, history, and popular culture and media, and previously had a column in Tribune.
 His debut book Revolutionary Acts (2024) received a Somerset Maugham Award.

 Early life and education

 Okundaye was born at St George's Hospital, Tooting, London to Nigerian parents and grew up on the Patmore Estate in Battersea.
 He attended Sacred Heart Roman Catholic Primary School and won a scholarship to Whitgift School in Croydon.
 He went on to study Human, Social and Political Sciences at Pembroke College, Cambridge.
 During his time at the university, he led the Cambridge Students' Union Black and Minority Ethnic society.
-In 2025, he became a French citizen.

-Okundaye first caught the media's attention in 2017, after a series of post on social media about racism in the United Kingdom in which he claimed that racism manifested in all social groups.
+Okundaye first caught the media's attention in 2017, after a series of posts on social media about racism in the United Kingdom in which he claimed that racism manifested in all social groups.

 Following the coverage, Okundaye experienced racist abuse, death threats and rape threats.

 Career

 Prior to the COVID-19 pandemic, Okundaye worked in policy, seeing his writing as a side hobby.
 He then quit his job to freelance as a writer full time.

 He has been a regular contributor to The Guardian, the London Review of Books, Vice, Dazed, i-D, GQ, the Evening Standard, and Bustle.
 He has also written for NME, the New Statesman, British Vogue, The Independent, The New York Times, the Financial Times, Time Out, and The Sunday Times.
 In 2020 and 2021, he had a column in Tribune Magazine.

 Okundaye is vocal about a number of social and political issues in the UK, writing about them from a left-wing perspective.
-He has written about topics such as race in British society, politics, the housing crisis, the monarchy, and Black British LGBT+ culture with a specialty in the experiences and history of Black British gay men.
-In addition, he covers popular culture and media in the film, television, theatre, music, and literary worlds and has interviewed public figures.
+He has written about topics such as race in British society, politics, the housing crisis, the monarchy, and Black British LGBT+ culture with a speciality in the experiences and history of Black British gay men.
+In addition, he covers popular culture and media in the film, television, theatre, music, and literary worlds.

 In 2021, Okundaye co-founded the digital archive and podcast "Black & Gay, Back in the Day" with Marc Thompson.